 This birthstone was considered a great gift to symbolize friendship and trust.
-And at other times, it could be symbolic of passionate devotion, friendship, vitality, balance, purification, love, strong, intense feelings.
-Garnet keeps away nightmares and is believed to keep the wearer through dark times.
+At other times, it could be symbolic of passionate devotion, friendship, vitality, balance, purification, love, strong, intense feelings.
+Garnet keeps away nightmares and is believed to keep the wearer protected through dark times.

 Garnets were used for beads and jewelry by the Egyptians.
 The Indians considered the Garnet a sacred stone.
 In ancient times, the Garnet was used as a talisman and was a prized jewel.

-Few of the places were Garnets are mined include Africa, Australia, Brazil, Canada, Chile, China, the Czech Republic, Spain, etc.
+A few of the places where Garnets are mined include Africa, Australia, Brazil, Canada, Chile, China, the Czech Republic, Spain, and more.

-Amethyst is the birthstone for February.
-In Ancient Greeks this stone is being used for protection against intoxication.
-Amethyst is being considered to bring peace and tranquility and it also provides protection to its wearer.
-It does strengthens the bond of love between two loved folks, too.
+Amethyst is the birthstone color for the month of February.
+In Ancient Greeks this stone was used for protection against intoxication.
+Amethyst is considered to bring peace and tranquility and it also provides protection to its wearer.
+As for love, it’s said to strengthen the bond of love between two people.

 Mined in places like Brazil, Uruguay, Africa, South Korea, Russia, United States, Amethyst is the birthstone for February.
 The amethyst has tones of deep purple, dark violet, and the pale lavender.
 This gem’s rich color is associated with royalty and nobility.
 It is a stone that was believed to protect the wearer from drunkenness and enabled them to maintain a balanced mindset.

 Heat strips Amethyst of its color and causes it to turn yellow, so this why it is important to keep amethyst jewelry away from the sun.
 The amethyst birthstone symbolizes sincerity, security, spirituality and contentment.